Michael Hayden (general): Wiretaps of domestic communication

 In May 2006, USA Today reported that, under Hayden's leadership, the NSA created a domestic telephone call database.
 During his CIA director nomination hearings, Hayden defended his actions to Senator Russ Feingold and others.
 Hayden stated that he had relied upon legal advice from the White House, that warrantless surveillance would not have required a warrant from a FISA court.
 The stated purpose of the database was to eavesdrop on international communications between persons within the U.S. and individuals and groups overseas in order to locate terrorists.
 Critics of the Hayden's nomination and his attempts to increase domestic surveillance included Senator Dianne Feinstein who stated on May 11, 2006, that "I happen to believe we are on our way to a major constitutional confrontation on Fourth Amendment guarantees of unreasonable search and seizure".

 George W. Bush announces his nomination of Hayden as the next Director of the CIA as Director of National Intelligence John Negroponte looks on.

 In 2007, Hayden pushed to allow the CIA to conduct drone strikes purely on the behavior of ground vehicles, with no further evidence of connection to terrorism.

-Hayden has been accused of lying to Congress during his 2007 testimony about the CIA's 'enhanced interrogation program.
+Hayden was accused of lying to Congress during his 2007 testimony about the CIA's 'enhanced interrogation program.
 Many critics of enhanced interrogation techniques maintain that they were torture and did not yield reliable information from CIA detainees.
 Hayden said the notion that enhanced interrogation never yields useful intelligence is not credible and is merely the opinion of "interrogation deniers".
 The 2014 Senate Intelligence Committee report on CIA torture cited an email indicating that as CIA Director, Hayden instructed that out-of-date information be used in briefing Congress so that fewer than 100 Guantanamo Bay detainees would be reported.

 In 2008 Hayden warned of the destabilizing consequences of Muslim migration to Europe, and that it might cause mass outbreaks of civil unrest.
 In his memoir, Leon Panetta said that Hayden had hoped to be retained as CIA director by the Obama administration.
 Panetta was appointed instead.
 In conversations with Panetta, Hayden encouraged him to advise the president to protect the CIA's right to engage in enhanced interrogation techniques as well as to avoid suggesting that CIA officers had ever tortured terrorists.

 Post-CIA years

 In September 2013, Hayden stressed the indisputable legality of "what the NSA is doing" and called Edward Snowden a "troubled young man" and "morally arrogant to a tremendous degree".
 In December 2013, after the P5+1 reached a nuclear agreement with Iran, Hayden said, "We have accepted Iranian uranium enrichment."
 Hayden worked for a number of years as a principal at the Chertoff Group, a security consultancy, but left at the end of 2022.
 He serves on the board of directors of the Atlantic Council, and co-founded the Michael V. Hayden Center for Intelligence, Policy, and International Security.
 Hayden is currently on the advisory board of NewsGuard.

-In January 2025, President Trump revoked Michael Hayden's security clearance.